fedelopez77/langdetect/README.md

 python test_langdetect.py
 ```

-This will print out the resulting detection precision for the train and test dataset, for every language.
+This will print out the resulting detection precision for the train, validation and test datasets, for every language.
 It could be useful to see the results in case of changing the train dataset or at adjusting parameters of the algorithm.

 ## Available Languages
 | Language      | Code          |